 When it came to packing the cooler, we usually didn’t fill it to the limit, but we had loads of room for snacks, a hearty lunch, and plenty of cold drinks.
 The pockets were also great for packing utensils, plates, and other essentials.

 Overall, I was really impressed with the Hydro Flask Soft Cooler.
 It exceeded my expectations while doing everything I needed a cooler to do.
-It kept my food cold, was easy to carry, and on top of that, my arms weren’t sore at the end of the day.
+It kept my food cold, was easy to carry, and on top of that, my arms weren’t sore from carrying it.
 I would definitely recommend it for camping, hiking, or hot days at the beach.